joserenter1a/410MR/README.md

 # Project for CS410 - Game Programming

 ## Monster Run
-- A wave based game in which you fight off enemies
+- A wave based game in which you fight off enemies through different levels of increasing difficulties.